ShaanAu/personal-website/content/project/Genzoomer-ai/index.md

 image:
   caption:
   focal_point: Smart
-summary: A global platform dedicated in offering young individuals a voice through articles & through a podcast ran by Shola West.
+summary: A global platform dedicated to offering young individuals a voice through articles without the jargon, and by the Youth Unlocked Podcast ran by Shola West.
 tags:
 - Website
 title: GenZoomer.ai